30485 - CURRENT POLITICAL PHENOMENA II

 - Face-to-face lectures

-Lectures are structured according to the standard format: the instructor presents and elaborate on the material contained in the required readings, which the students have read before class.
+- Seminars are structured according to the standard format: the instructor presents and elaborate on the material contained in the required readings, which the students have read before class, so as to enhance in-class discussions and students’ participation.

-Attendance is not required, but strongly recommended.
-Some of the assigned readings feature a high degree of sophistication in terms of methods of analysis.
-Although no formal prerequisites are required, the lectures provide students some necessary (yet informal) background that help them gain a better understanding of those readings that include a technical component.
+- Attendance: some of the assigned readings feature a high degree of sophistication in terms of methods of analysis.
+Therefore, students’ attendance is strongly recommended.
+In fact, although no formal prerequisites are required, the lectures provide students some necessary (yet informal) background that helps them gain a better understanding of those readings that include a technical component.
+To qualify as an attending student and be allowed to take the mid-course essay, an attendance rate equal to or higher than 75% must be reported.

 The required readings for this course are scientific articles, book chapters and policy reports that represent the key and/or state of the art contributions to the different topics analyzed.
 A complete list of the required and suggested reading is provided at the beginning of the course and is available on Bboard.